 Gina Kim (University of California, San Diego) [2017-2018]

 Karen Tsai (University of California, Santa Barbara) [2017-2018]

 Lin Li (University of Wisconsin - Madison) [2016-2017]

 Samuel Timinsky (University of Wisconsin - Madison) [2016-2017]

 Five-Month Course: mid-July, 2022 – mid-December, 2022

 This course focuses on Japanese language proficiency necessary for specialized work or research activities.
 It aims to assist participants acquire Japanese language skills necessary to collect and present information and network with people in their fields.
 It also enables participants to carry out various kinds of activities such as visits to other institutions, interviewing professionals, etc. And through these activities they will develop their practical Japanese language skills.
 Hence it is essential for participants to have a specific and concrete theme of their work/study/research and to be independent and willing enough to design and plan their major field-related activities to be carried out outside the Japan Foundation Japanese Language Institute, Kansai.
 Moreover, the program includes some activities for enhancing participants' understanding of Japanese society, such as social events with the local community, field trips, etc.

-Click here and select Japanese Training Programs from the online form to contact us with any questions or to inform us of your intention to apply to one of these programs.
+Click here to contact us with any questions or to inform us of your intention to apply to one of these programs.